Differential Evolution based Dual Adversarial Camouflage: Fooling Human Eyes and Object Detectors: Experiments

-From Table \ref{person}, we can see that camouflage optimized by DE$\_$DAC$_{full}$ can obtain almost the lowest MSE among all methods on three datasets and possess certain adversarial performance simultaneously, causing the significant drop in p@0.5 and increase in ASR than clean images.
-Camouflage directly optimizes the global texture to fool human eyes, achieving a certain adversarial performance and making the accuracy of detectors decrease from 100$\%$ to about 70$\%$.
-In addition, on three datasets, all the p@0.5 and ASR values of DE$\_$DAC$_{full}$ are the best among the comparison methods.
-Meanwhile, the MSE of DE$\_$DAC$_{full}$ is close to the pure camouflage optimized by the first stage.
-These experimental results show that our proposed method strikes a better balance between fooling the detector and human eyes than other methods.
-It indicates that our proposed method can provide a better initialization after the first stage, further improving the final adversarial performance of DE$\_$DAC$_{full}$.
-That is, our proposed two stage dual adversarial camouflage can collaboratively boost performances, where the first stage makes up for the disadvantage of not being natural in the second stage, and the second stage bridges the gap of fooling object detectors in the first stage.
-In contrast, the MSE value of generated camouflage by Camou is relatively too large, causing the conspicuous appearance towards human eyes, which also can be seen in other methods.
-From the results of AdvCam and one-stage DAC, we can see that compared with the classification task, it is more difficult to directly train the combination of three loss functions using the universal dataset for the detection task.
+From Table \ref{person}, we can see that camouflage optimized by DAC can obtain almost the lowest MSE among all methods on three datasets and possess certain adversarial performance simultaneously, causing the significant drop in p@0.5 and increase in ASR than clean images.
+In addition, on three datasets, all the p@0.5 and ASR values of DAC are the best among the comparison methods.
+In contrast, the MSE value of generated camouflage by CAMOU is relatively too large, causing the conspicuous appearance towards human eyes, which also can be seen in other methods.
+From the results of AdvCam, we can see that compared with the classification task, it is more difficult to directly train the combination of three loss functions using the universal dataset for the detection task.
 The trained camouflage texture can not obtain a good trade-off between fooling human eyes and object detectors.
 The camouflages generated by us and existing methods towards different scenes are presented in Figure~\ref{nsga}.
 From the aspect of fooling human eyes, pure camouflage and DE$\_$DAC can obtain better performance than other methods.